abhishek-kumar-code/Redfish_Public/Specification.md

   </Annotation>
 ```

-#### Core CSDL files

-The file `Resource_v1.xml` contains all base definitions for Resources, Resource Collections, and common properties such as `Status`.

-The file `RedfishExtensions_v1.xml` contains the definitions for all Redfish types and annotations.

 ### JSON Schema

 The [JSON Schema specification](#JSONSchema-Core) defines a JSON format for describing JSON payloads.
 The following clause describes how Redfish uses JSON Schema in order to describe Resources and Resource Collections.